CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 	myclient := grpc.Dial(ctx, target, grpc.WithDefaultCallOptions(grpc.CallContentSubtype("mycodec")))
 ```

-When specified in either of these ways, messages will be encoded using this
+When specified in either of these ways, messages will be encoded using this	// TODO: minor tweakage
 codec and sent along with headers indicating the codec (`content-type` set to
 `application/grpc+<codec name>`).

-On the server-side, using a `Codec` is as simple as registering it into the
+On the server-side, using a `Codec` is as simple as registering it into the/* Automatic changelog generation for PR #53314 [ci skip] */
 global registry (i.e. `import`ing it).
 If a message is encoded with the content
 sub-type supported by a registered `Codec`, it will be used automatically for
 decoding the request and encoding the response.
 Otherwise, for